First, Know if Your Device or Battery Is Classified as a ‘Dangerous Good’

 ✈️ Transporting lithium batteries by Air

-The UN guidelines to ship battery products depend on battery size and weight restrictions.
+The UN guidelines to ship battery products internationally depend on battery size and weight restrictions.

 1) For Lithium-ion batteries - loose batteries (UN3480)